 Eugenio Giani has won a second term as president of the Tuscany Region.
-According to early projections, the center-left incumbent secured 54.6% of the vote, defeating center-right candidate Alessandro Tomasi, who stopped at 40.6%.
+According to the final results, the center-left incumbent secured 53.9% of the vote, defeating center-right candidate Alessandro Tomasi, who stopped at 40.9%.

 The victory was welcomed by national leaders of the Democratic Party (PD).
 Party secretary Elly Schlein, arriving in Florence to celebrate, said the outcome “refutes those who had been quick to declare the end of the progressive coalition,” adding that voters “chose to continue along the path of a progressive government.”